rodmcnew/aperture-slider/README.md

 This is free software and is license under the New BSD License.

-For something more advanced than this, try [angular.js](https://github.com/angular/angular.js)
+For something more advanced than this try [angular.js](https://github.com/angular/angular.js).